-- After publishing his scathing book on Mother Teresa The Missionary Position, Christopher Hitchens was asked by the Catholic Church to speak as the "devil's advocate" during the debate for beatifying her.
+- After publishing a book critical of Mother Teresa, The Missionary Position, Christopher Hitchens was asked by the Catholic Church to speak as the "devil's advocate" during the debate for beatifying her.

 - In Ex Machina, during his career as "The Great Machine", Mitchell Hundred tries to establish a working relationship with the NYPD police commissioner.
 She ends up nearly beating him to death with a nightstick because his "heroics" had caused two of her officers to be critically injured.
 When Mitchell becomes Mayor, he still keeps the commissioner on since she was the first person to make him realize the effects of his actions.

-- At one point in Seinfeld, George decides that his choices have been taking him in the wrong direction, and resolves to always do the opposite of what he would have done.
-When he's interviewing for a job with the New York Yankees, he meets Mr. Steinbrenner for the first time.
+- At one point in Seinfeld, George decides that his choices have been taking him in the wrong direction, and resolves to always do the opposite of what his instincts tell him.
+When he's interviewing for a job with the New York Yankees, he meets George Steinbrenner, the manager, for the first time.
 Keeping with his resolution, George greets him with a frank and brutal "The Reason You Suck" Speech about how his poor management decisions have run the team into the ground.
 Mr. Steinbrenner responds with an emphatic "Hire this man!"

 - The Nostalgia Critic is frequently pestered by the troll Douchey McNitpick, who is constantly pointing out all of the Critic's mistakes.
-At one point, the Critic decides to just hire Douchey as a fact checker, but Douchey turns down the job "because then I wouldn't get to complain about [your mistakes]!"
+At one point, the Critic decides to just hire Douchey as a fact-checker, but Douchey turns down the job "because then I wouldn't get to complain about [your mistakes]!"
 However, when the series gets Un-Cancelled, he does rope Douchey into replacing him as guardian of the Plot Hole, and pointing out all the mistakes in the universe makes the little troll miserable.